 The question is: Why wait?
 Why hold back until a competitor beats you to the punch?

-If you’ve got an email-based marketing automation system set up and running well, that’s great.
-It’s an excellent, high-return sort of start.
-But as your sophistication grows (and those quotas keep rising), it might be time to expand beyond the inbox.
+If you’ve got an email-based marketing automation strategy set up and running well, that’s great.
+It’s an excellent, high-return beginning.
+But as your sophistication grows (and those quotas keep rising), it might be time to expand beyond the inbox with some additional strategies for leveraging your adaptive marketing platform.

-But do consider adding one or two strategic channels at a time.
-Pick whatever channel has the best chance of generating a good return, but that won’t make your system overly complex.
+Consider adding one or two strategic channels at a time.
+Pick whatever channel strategy has the best chance of generating a good return, but that won’t make your system overly complex.

 Marketing automation can be a fantastic, super-effective tool, but it’s smart to always be thinking about how to keep it as simple as possible, while still giving your team enough tools to rock their jobs.